Learn about many of the available medications in our database.

 Blood donation: Do not give blood during and for 4 weeks after your treatment with lenalidomide.
 If a pregnant woman received your donated blood, her baby could be exposed to lenalidomide and might be born with birth defects.

-Cardiovascular effects: This medication may have effects on the heart and circulatory (blood vessels) system, including heart attack, stroke, and changes in blood pressure.
+Cardiovascular effects: This medication may have effects on the heart and circulatory (blood vessels) system, including irregular heartbeat, heart attack, stroke, and changes in blood pressure.
 If you have heart disease, high blood pressure, and other diseases of the heart and blood system, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Diabetes: Lenalidomide may cause an increase in blood sugar levels and glucose tolerance may change.
 People with diabetes may find it necessary to monitor their blood sugar more frequently while using this medication.